Moheener Ghoraguli: Live performances

 Abar Bochhor Kuri Pore concert: All the new generation musicians who performed in the Aabaar Bochhor Kuri Pore album artists were given the opportunity to perform.
 While the singers and musicians were performing on the stage, at the backside, six huge canvas was kept and drawn by one of Bengal's most famous contemporary painters, depicted the meaning of the songs live on the canvas.

-Each of the Canvas later was donated to Jadavpur University Student's Union with an autograph of Gautam and Rathin.
+The canvases were donated to Jadavpur University Student's Union with an autograph of Gautam and Rathin.

-In this concert, a few members of Original Moheener Ghoraguli were also present like Abraham Majumder with his young students of Kolkata Music Academy, Tapas Das, Pradip Chattopadhyay, and Raja Banerjee.

-Monida's last live performance was at Kalyani University in January 1999, along with Subrata Ghosh of Garer Math, Neel, Bonny & Dwide of the then Krosswindz and the live sound mixing was done by Chhoton (founder member of Chandrabindo), a die-hard follower and inspirer of Subrata & Monida.
+Gautam Chattopadhyay's last live performance was at Kalyani University in January 1999, along with Subrata Ghosh of Garer Math, Neel, Bonny & Dwide of the then Krosswindz.